top of page

 CCCflyer copy.jpg

-The governance of our Communion is vested in our members gathered at General Assembly (held every 2 years).
-Between meetings of the General Assembly, the administrative authority of the Communion shall reside in the Bishops Council and the General Council.
-You can learn more about our leaders, our polity and review our Constitution and Canon by clicking the below.
+The governance of our Communion is vested in our members gathered at the General Assembly, which is held every two years.
+Between General Assembly meetings, the administrative authority of the Communion resides in the Bishops Council and the General Council.

 Leads

-In short, it's complicated.
-Typically, when a person says “are you Catholic” they are asking if we are Roman Catholic and we can definitively say we are not Roman Catholic.
-Although we are not Roman Catholic, our Communion is unapologetically and consistently catholic and we make this assertion because we embrace the sacramental and liturgical life of the historic Catholic and Apostolic Church.
-Our Communion embraces the creeds, sacraments, and historic episcopate in apostolic succession of the Church Catholic.
+In short, it’s a bit more nuanced.
+Typically, when someone asks, “Are you Catholic?” they are referring to Roman Catholicism.
+We can definitively say that we are not Roman Catholic.
+However, our Communion is unapologetically and consistently catholic.
+We make this assertion because we embrace the sacramental and liturgical life of the historic Catholic and Apostolic Church.
+Our Communion upholds the creeds, sacraments, and historic episcopate in apostolic succession of the Church Catholic.

 catholic